 - A tripod if you are photographing early morning or late afternoon.
 Or at any other time that you might need long exposure times

 - A wide-angle lens is usually what you would need.
 But there might also be occasions where you would need a telephoto lens as you are so far away from the skyline

 - An array of filters.
 These could be anything from Neutral Density filters to Polarising filters

 The key is to make sure you have everything you need as you might not get a second chance.
-So it might worth paying for a taxi there and back to avoid having to carry lots of equipment if you find it is too heavy.
+So it might be worth paying for a taxi there and back to avoid having to carry lots of equipment if you find it is too heavy.

 Early Morning and Late Afternoon Light

 It’s not a coincidence that most of the skyline photos that wow we are usually taken at dawn or dusk.
-The hour after sunrise and the hour before sunset give a beautiful light which can transform any scene.
+The hour after sunrise and the hour before sunset give a beautiful light that can transform any scene.
 In fact, you can get two very contrasting photos taken from the same place at different times of the day.
 But instead of getting to your location at these times aim to get there half an hour earlier so that you are set up and ready to go.